 is a growing American and global crisis

 The Assyrians in Syria and Iraq speak a modern form of the ancient Aramaic language spoken by Jesus.
-They are facing down a new genocidal enemy that wants drives them from their homes and kills them without conscience.
+They are facing down a new genocidal enemy that wants drives them from their homes and kills them without conscience, not to mention the hazards of regional war.

 Some are fighting back.
 One Assyrian Christian militia is located in Bakufa north of the Iraqi city of Mosul, which has seen fierce fighting between Islamic State militants and government-backed forces, sparking an exodus of Assyrians.

-Assyrians were among the targets of an Ottoman (Turkish Muslims) caliphate in the early 20th Century.
+Assyrians were among the targets of an Ottoman (Turkish Muslim Empire) Caliphate in the early 20th Century.

 R. Albert Mohler Jr., president of The Southern Baptist Theological Seminary: American evangelicals should expect persecution.